OpenGeoscience/geojs/docs/developers.rst

 added, new baselines can be generated and optionally uploaded via the script built into ``test/baseline_images.py``.

+If a test fails, the specific test will be reported by the test runner, and the base and test images are saved in the ``images`` subdirectory of the build directory.
+The images have the base name of the test and end in ``-base.png`` for the reference image, ``-test.png`` for the current test, and ``-diff.png`` for a difference image where areas that are different are highlight (using resemblejs, the default highlight color is pink).

-Unless an image comparison tests, images are not automatically saved.
+Unless an image comparison test fails, images are not automatically saved.
 To save all images, add the environment variable ``TEST_SAVE_IMAGE=all`` to the test command or set this parameter in CMake.
-Images are saved in the ``images`` subdirectory of the build directory.

 .. note::